Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Introduction

-The Flip Flop task was chosen as a case example.
-A 3-bit memory, which is a task composed of Flip Flops.
-The parametrization of the task is as described in \cite{DBLP:journals/neco/SussilloB13}, but also is revisited here.
-The novelty is also that it has been trained here using the gradient minimization technique.
+{The Flip Flop task was chosen as a case example.
+On one hand, a Flip Flop is the simplest sequential system that one can build \cite{floyd2003digital}.
+In fact, a 3-bit memory was studied, which is a task composed of a set of Flip Flops.
+This is also a working memory task considered previously in other works in the field of Computational Neuroscience \cite{DBLP:journals/neco/SussilloB13, BARAK20171, Jarne2022}.} The parameterization of the task is as described in \cite{DBLP:journals/neco/SussilloB13}, but it is also revisited here.
+Gradient descendant minimization was used to take advantage of different optimized implementations of the current algorithms available.

-All steps will be described in detail, from the parameterization of the task to the description of the dynamics of the trained networks.
-This example is used to show how the problem of training networks can be studied using these new computing tools applied in any temporal task.
-In general, are also discussed the limitations that networks have and the alternatives to solve them.
+{Every step is thoroughly explained, from parameterizing the task to describing the dynamics of trained networks.} This example is used to show how the problem of training networks can be studied using these computing tools applied in any temporal task in general, but also to discuss the limitations that networks have and the alternatives to solve them.

-The motivation of this work is to provide a step-by-step tutorial based on a basic example where the previous results have been capture with new techniques.
-It aims to be used to develop useful code for the researchers working in the field of Dynamical Systems, Complex Systems, and Neurosciences, but it could be used in other areas also.

-As with other works such as \cite{MONTAVON20181}, the set of methods presented here is not exhaustive, although it is representative to discuss the scientific questions and try to solve the technical challenges in the field by showing one possible application.

-The rest of the paper is organized as follows.
-First, in Section \ref{model}, the description of the dynamics of the RNN and the discretization is presented.
-In Section \ref{task}, the task parametrization is explained.
-Then, in Section \ref{traning}, the training protocol is shown.
-In Section \ref{results}, the results and different analyses of the network and tools are discussed.
-Finally, in Section \ref{conclu} final remarks are presented.
+{The rest of the paper is organized as follows.
+In Section \ref{model}, the description of the dynamics, discretization and code examples are presented.
+In Section \ref{task}, the task parametrization is shown.
+Section \ref{traning} describes the training protocol.
+In Section \ref{results}, the results, different analyses of the network, tools and software are discussed in detail.
+Finally, Section \ref{conclu} includes the final remarks.}